retro16/blastsdk/doc/formats.md

 lz68k (not finalized)
 -----

-lz68k is a compression format inspired by LZ4, but modified for easier decompression on a m68k CPU.
+lz68k is a compression format inspired by LZ4, but modified for easier decompression on a m68k CPU and smaller offsets.
 Input and output are byte streams.

-### lz68k format :

-  number: litteral count
- n bytes: litterals
-  number: backcopy offset
-  number: backcopy count

-Number format is variable size : values <= 127 are on one byte, values between 128 and 32767 are on a word, with the most significant bit ignored (since it is always set)

-Stream ends when backcopy offset is 0.

 bits field
-   5 backcopy length (if > 30, all bits set and size is specified in 1 or 2 extra bytes) 3 litteral length (if > 6, 3 bits to 1 and followed by a 8 bits value)
-(o)1 Present only if backcopy length is > 0 : backcopy offset size flag (if set : 2 bytes, if clear : 1 byte)
-(o)7 MSB of backcopy offset
-(o)8 LSB of backcopy offset
+                           4 backcopy offset (0 == extension bytes)
-(o)8 If backcopy length == 31, this byte indicates backcopy length - 30
-(o)8 If litteral length == 7, this optional byte indicates litteral length n litteral data
+   6 litteral length       2 litteral length (3 == extension byte)
+   2 backcopy length = 0   2 backcopy length (0 == no backcopy, 3 == extension bytes)
+   8 Backcopy offset - 16 (if MSB set, split over 2 bytes)
+   8 Backcopy offset bits 7-14
+   8 Backcopy length if length == 3 in header
+   8 litteral length
+   n litteral data

 If both backcopy length and litteral length are 0 : end of stream.
 The first strip must start with a backcopy length of 0.